Helper’s High: The Science of Altruistic Joy

 Robert Putman wrote that extreme stress causes “a cascade of biochemical and anatomical changes that impair brain development and change brain architecture at a basic level” (Putnam, 2015).
 Notably, helping others helps mitigate this biological response.
 Luks wrote that the sensations of helper’s high are “indicative of a sudden sharp reduction in the effects of bad stress, or distress, on the body” (Luks, 2001).

 Acts of kindness can trigger the release of endorphins, which have mood-boosting and pain-relieving effects, and oxytocin, which promotes feelings of bonding and reduces social anxiety.
 These physiological responses contribute to a sense of calm and well-being, directly counteracting the physical manifestations of stress and anxiety.
 Basically, the experience of positive emotions associated with the neurochemical release associated with helping others puts the brakes on the sympathetic nervous system, hastening a return to homeostasis.
-The positive emotions undo and down-regulate the physiological arousal caused by negative excessive stress and anxiety (Tompkins, 2010. p.
+(Tompkins, 2010. p.
 467).

 Increased Happiness and Life Satisfaction